The starting place to learn the Russian language on the Internet.

-Linguists noticed that all languages could be divided into "to have" languages and "to be" languages.
+Linguists have noticed that all languages could be divided into two categories: "to have" languages and "to be" languages.

 "To have" languages are mostly European languages such as English, German and French.
 They use the verb "to have" to express an idea of possession, as in "I have a car" or "He has a brother".